Desautels Concert Hall giving campaign offers chance for lasting tribute

 The funds raised through the campaign will help ensure completion of the performance hub, which will showcase some of the finest talent from our UM community and beyond.
 The venue will give UM students valuable performance experience in a world-class hall, which will be an invaluable part of their training.
 It will also provide performance opportunities for a wide range of artists in Winnipeg’s diverse musical community.

-Funding for the Desautels Concert Hall has come from its benefactor, Marcel Desautels, who previously made a $10 million gift, and through the generosity of many other donors.
-In December 2019 the university gratefully acknowledged a gift of $2.5 million from Dr. Michael F. B. Nesbitt.
-More recently, a gift of $2.5 million was also generously given by Gail Asper.
+Other funding for the Desautels Concert Hall has come from its benefactor, Marcel Desautels, who previously made a $10 million gift, and through the generosity of many other donors.
+In December 2019, the university gratefully acknowledged a gift of $2.5 million from Dr. Michael F. B. Nesbitt.
+More recently, a gift of $2.5 million was also generously given by Gail Asper, who has been a staunch supporter of the arts at UM and also previously made a gift to establish the Gail Asper Performing Arts Hall, located in the Taché Arts Complex.